Nanny (film)

-Nanny is a 2022 American psychological horror film written and directed by Nikyatu Jusu, in her feature directorial debut.
+Nanny is a 2022 American psychological horror drama film written and directed by Nikyatu Jusu, in her feature directorial debut.
 The film stars Anna Diop, Michelle Monaghan, Sinqua Walls, Morgan Spector, Rose Decker, and Leslie Uggams.
 Jason Blum serves as an executive producer through his Blumhouse Television banner.

 Nanny had its world premiere at the Sundance Film Festival on January 22, 2022, where it won the Grand Jury Prize, making it the first horror film to ever win this award at Sundance.
 The film was given a limited theatrical release on November 23, 2022, by Amazon Studios, prior to streaming on Prime Video on December 16, 2022.

 Plot

-Aisha is an illegal Senegalese immigrant in New York City.
+Aisha is an undocumented Senegalese immigrant in New York City.
 She left her now six-year-old son, Lamine, in the care of her cousin, Mariatou, in Senegal a year earlier.
 She hopes to earn enough money to bring her son and cousin as immigrants to the United States to live with her.

-Aisha is hired as a nanny for Rose, the young daughter of Amy and Adam Hav, a wealthy Upper East Side couple.
+Aisha is hired as a nanny for Rose, the young daughter of Amy and Adam Hav, a wealthy white couple who live on Manhattan's Upper East Side.
 She and Rose become very close, while Amy and Adam are distracted by their careers, often causing Aisha to have to stay late – or even overnight – when neither parent returns home.

 Aisha attracts the attention of Malik, the doorman at the Havs' apartment building.
 They soon begin a relationship, to the approval of Kathleen, Malik's grandmother, and Bishop, his son, who is roughly Lamine's age.
 Kathleen and Aisha share an undercurrent of magical perception.

 The Havs are often remiss in paying Aisha, which delays her being able to cover airfare for Lamine and Mariatou.
+Adam offers to assist her and instead makes sexual advances towards her to which places her in turmoil.
 She begins having dreams of drowning, as well as waking visions of Lamine.

 Amy leaves the family with no notice, leaving Aisha to stay full time while Adam tries to sort things out.
 Alone with Rose one evening, Aisha begins having visions and Rose seemingly disappears from the apartment.
 When she hears voices, she grabs a knife from the kitchen and checks the bathroom, where she is mysteriously pulled into the full tub and almost drowns.
 She suddenly realizes Rose is in the tub, bathing.
 She begs Rose's forgiveness for scaring her with the knife, to which Rose replies that it is Lamine causing the visions, as he is jealous of Aisha's attention to Rose.

 Aisha finally raises the funds for airfare.
 Mariatou arrives alone, saying that during the long wait for the airfare, Lamine drowned in the ocean during a beach visit.
-Malik takes Aisha, now pregnant with their child, to stay with him, Bishop and Kathleen.
+Malik takes Aisha to stay with him, Bishop and Kathleen.
 Aisha goes for a walk, a ruse to go and drown herself in the Hudson River.
-Malik rescues her, and they move on with life, including their new baby.
+Malik rescues her, and they discover that she is pregnant with their child.
+They move on with life, including their new baby.